Lisa S. Jones: Foundation and growth of EyeMail Inc. (2004–2019)

 Jones eventually set out to create a product to improve engagement marketing, coming up with an "email video" service that enables up to 60 seconds-long high-definition videos to be compressed and eimbedded directly into emails, avoiding the need to click on a link or access a browser to play them.
 She officially founded her company EyeMail Inc. in Atlanta in 2004, and developed the product for five years during her spare time, as she also had a full-time job as an executive in telecommunications.
 Also in 2004, Jones filed her first patent focused on video in email.
 Writing in 2022, Arizona-based magazine Success Knocks noted that "as an African American female in technology and from Alabama, she did not receive enough support, guidance, and open-door access as her colleagues."
 At first, Jones had difficulty finding support from American development agencies, so she tried several international technical teams until choosing a partnership that she considered most suitable.
-Following this, the team developed the product in only six months.
 As part of EyeMail Inc.'s development process, Jones took part in Microsoft's Mentor/Protégé Innovation Lab Program, which "provided more support and expertise", as well as its Innovation Center, making her the first African-American woman to do so.
-In 2008, Jones was the winner of the first season of CBS reality competition show The Next Tycoon.
+In a special feature published by Microsoft in 2023, Jones recalled:

+Soon after launching EyeMail, I attended a Microsoft conference on women in technology and began building the strong partnership we have now.
+We were later invited to receive Microsoft Technology Center support to collaborate with senior architects and developers as part of a Microsoft supplier diversity initiative to mentor best-in-class technology startups in Atlanta.
+Knowing that we had access to global thought leadership and support to develop our technical roadmap gave us an elevated sense of purpose and a lot of confidence to expand the company.